-The size of the unit of inspection (the minimum number of individuals to be examined) to be selected for inspection at a specified level of infection in a specified lot size is indicated in Tables 1, 3 and 4 of ISPM no. 31 Methodologies for sampling of consignments (IPPC, 2009).
-For X. fastidiosa the level of confidence should allow reliable detection of a level of infestation which is as low as possible.
+The size of the unit of inspection, or sample (as the minimum number of individuals to be examined) to be selected for inspection, at a specified level of infection, in a specified lot size is indicated in Tables 1, 3 and 4 of ISPM no. 31 Methodologies for sampling of consignments (IPPC, 2009).
+For X. fastidiosa, the level of confidence should allow reliable detection of the lowest possible level of infestation.
 All lots which include symptomatic plants should be sampled for testing, with the sample including a representative range of symptoms.